dmbarbour/glas/docs/GlasApps.md

 Applications can model asynchronous operations by writing requests into state that will eventually be processed by background `step` or `sys.refl.bgeval`.
 Modeling this explicitly is convenient for understanding how asynchronous operations interact with orthogonal persistence, live coding, and interruption.
 In contrast, background eval avoids most of these concerns.

+## Module System Access?
+Partial.
+Defer.

+Users might want APIs for browsing and querying the module system, listing which global modules contributed to the current application, access to automated test results, loading modules, and so on.

+We can immediately implement the `sys.load` API used by language modules.
+In this case, the implicit localization might be `{ "" => "distro." }`, i.e. assuming names come from the end user.
+A more complete API can deferred until we have a better understanding of use cases and what is easily implemented.

 ## Foreign Function Interface?
 Tentative.

 A foreign function interface (FFI) is convenient for integration with existing systems.
 Of greatest interest is a C language FFI.
 But FFI can be non-trivial due to differences in data models, error handling, memory management, and so on.
 I haven't discovered any simple and effective means to reconcile a C FFI with hierarchical transactions or transaction loop optimizations (incremental computing, logical replication on fork, reactivity, etc.).